-Learn Ensemble Learning Algorithms (Machine Learning)
+Learn Ensemble Learning Algorithms in Machine Learning (with Python Examples)

 Ensemble learning is a supervised learning technique used in machine learning to improve overall performance by combining the predictions from multiple models.